neerajaqu/mycsrnews/INSTALL-ubuntu.md

 Now that we have the base server up and running, we can use capistrano to do the heavy lifting.

-**NOTE**:: These commands will now be run from your local dev machine.
+**NOTE**: These commands will now be run from your local dev machine.

 You will need to have capistrano and the capistrano multistage extension installed.